Leiden-Cell-Observatory/Leiden-Cell-Observatory.github.io/README.md

 ## Working with images

-Images (.png or .jpeg) should be organized in subdirectories that match the structure of your markdown files:
+Images should be organized in subdirectories that match the structure of your markdown files:

 ```
 docs/